rocketinsights/edb_docs/content/epas/epas_inst_linux/using_a_package_manager_to_install_advanced_server.rst

 edb-as12-postgis-gui-2.5         This package provides support for POSTGIS. edb-as12-postgis-jdbc            This package provides support for POSTGIS. edb-as12-postgis-scripts         This package provides support for POSTGIS. edb-as12-pgagent                 This package installs pgAgent; pgAgent is a job scheduler for Advanced Server.
-Before installing this package, you must install EPEL; for detailed information about installing EPEL, see :ref:`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>`. edb-as12-slony-replication       This package installs the meta RPM for Slony-I. edb-as12-slony-replication-core  This package contains core portions of Slony-I to build a master-slave system that includes all features and capabilities needed to replicate large databases to a reasonably limited number of slave systems. edb-as12-slony-replication-docs  This package contains the Slony project documentation (in pdf form). edb-as12-slony-replication-tools This package contains the Slony altperl tools and utilities that are useful when deploying Slony replication environments.
-Before installing this package, you must install EPEL; for detailed information about installing EPEL, see :ref:`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>`. edb-as12-hdfs-fdw                The Hadoop Data Adapter allows you to query and join data from Hadoop environments with your Postgres or Advanced Server instances.
+Before installing this package, you must install EPEL; for detailed information about installing EPEL, see
+`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>_`.

+edb-as12-slony-replication       This package installs the meta RPM for Slony-I. edb-as12-slony-replication-core  This package contains core portions of Slony-I to build a master-slave system that includes all features and capabilities needed to replicate large databases to a reasonably limited number of slave systems. edb-as12-slony-replication-docs  This package contains the Slony project documentation (in pdf form). edb-as12-slony-replication-tools This package contains the Slony altperl tools and utilities that are useful when deploying Slony replication environments.
+Before installing this package, you must install EPEL; for detailed information about installing EPEL, see
+`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>_`.

+edb-as12-hdfs-fdw                The Hadoop Data Adapter allows you to query and join data from Hadoop environments with your Postgres or Advanced Server instances.
 It is YARN Ready certified with HortonWorks, and provides optimizations for performance with predicate pushdown support. edb-as12-hdfs-fdw-doc            Documentation for the Hadoop Data Adapter. edb-as12-mongo-fdw               This EnterpriseDB Advanced Server extension implements a Foreign Data Wrapper for MongoDB.